LittleHero05/LittleHero05/README.md

 ### Hi there 👋
-🔭 I am currently working on leaning intermideate java script with the odin project 🌱 I am learning some game development in godot and unity
+🔭 I am currently working on leaning intermideate java script with the odin project.

+🌱 I am learning some game development in godot and unity
 <!--
 **LittleHero05/LittleHero05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.